 The temple was built as per Vaastu Shastras and Agamas.
 The base is a whopping 16 feet high.
 The big nandi bull statue is 2 meters in height, 6 meters in length and is made of one single rock.
 The lingam is 3.7m tall.
 The outer wall of the upper storey depicts 108 dance postures of Bharathanatyam.
 The shrine of Goddess was added by Pandyas during the 13th century, Subramanya Shrine by Vijayanagara rulers and the Vinayaka shrine was renovated by Maratha rulers.

-The vignette of the 1000 rupee notes released on 1st April 1984 with the signatory of B. Rama Rau depicts the Tanjore temple in the central panel with ‘Tanjore Temple’ written on the bottom right.
-There are many monuments on Indian banknotes; this particular one is something that every collector would love to posses.
+The vignette of the 1000 rupee notes released on 1st April 1954 with the signatory of B. Rama Rau depicts the Tanjore temple in the central panel with ‘Tanjore Temple’ written on the bottom right.
+There are many monuments on Indian banknotes; this particular one is something that every collector would love to possess.

 Shalimar Garden was built by the Mughal Emperor Jahangir for his wife Nur Jahan in 1619.
 It is linked through a channel to the northeast of Dal Lake.
 It beautifully portrays the richness of Mughal horticulture.